ronkok/Temml/docs/administration.md

 Sadly, this option has rendering issues.
 Chrome botches extensible arrows and it will fail to stretch the `∫` symbol on Windows.
-Android does not currently provide a font with a MATH table, so it has many problems.
+Android does not currently provide a system font with a MATH table, so it has many problems.

 **Asana** and **Libertinus** have some of the same rendering problems as Cambria Math, although Asana does contain its own roundhand glyphs.